-- Indicate if your brewery is interested in having a booth at the festival - Also indicate if your brewery is interested in participating in the "Meet the Brewer" portion of the festival this year (refer to page 17 for more info)
+- Indicate if your brewery is interested in having a booth at the festival.
+(This is a checkbox during the Application Process) - Only BA member breweries are eligible to have a booth at the festival - Also indicate if your brewery is interested in participating in the "Meet the Brewer" portion of the festival (refer to page 17 for more info).

-PART 2: COMPETITION BEER REGISTRATION: JUNE 18 - JULY 2
+PART 2: COMPETITION BEER REGISTRATION: JULY 6 - 15

-- Participating breweries register their beers during this two-week window. - The number of beers a brewery may enter will be dependent upon the number of breweries entered into the competition.
-(For example, if 7,000 beers can be judged and 1,400 breweries apply to participate, each brewery will be eligible to enter up to five beers in the competition.) - No brewery will be eligible to enter more than the designated number of beers in the competition. - No group which owns multiple breweries, whether packaging breweries and/or brewpub, may enter more than a total of 20 beers combined.
+- Participating breweries must register their beers during this window.
+If you miss this deadline, you may lose your spot in the competition, and your application fee will not be refunded. - The number of beers a brewery may enter will be dependent upon the number of breweries entered into the competition.
+(For example, if 7,000 beers can be judged and 1,400 breweries apply to participate, each brewery will be eligible to enter up to five beers in the competition.) - No brewery will be eligible to enter more than the designated number of beers in the competition. - No group that owns multiple breweries, whether packaging breweries and/or brewpub, may enter more than a total of 20 beers combined.
 Each individual location is limited to the same max number of entries allotted to all entering breweries.

 IMPORTANT: Each brand may only be entered once.
 No individual beer may be entered in multiple categories.
-Brewing companies entering beers in the 2015 GABF should carefully review the category and subcategory designations before registering a beer.
+Brewing companies entering beers in the 2016 GABF should carefully review the category and subcategory designations before registering a beer.
 It is imperative that beers are entered into the proper category and subcategory since judges evaluate beers on the basis of these category descriptions.